vanesloor/myrepo/README.md

 # myrepo
-A test repository on learning github
+A test repository for learning github